Halliday’s Interpersonal Meta-function Analysis of Entrepreneur’s Public Speech in English and Central Kurdish A Comparative Study

 Hawsar A. Shekhani, English Department, Faculty of Education and Language, Charmo University, Kurdistan Region, Iraq

-My name is Hawsar Shekhani.
-I am an English instructor in the Ministry of Education, teaching the English language in the Koya Physical Education Institute.
-I am an MA student in General Linguistics in Charmo University.
+Hawsar A.Shekhani is an English instructor in the Ministry of Education, teaching the English language in the Koya Physical Education InstituteHe is an MA student in General Linguistics in Charmo University.
 College of Education and Language, Kurdistan Region, F.R.
 Iraq.
-I hold a BA degree in English Language and Literature.
-I am interested in Discourse Analysis and Functional Grammar.
+He holds a BA degree in English Language and Literature.
+He is interested in Discourse Analysis and Functional Grammar.

 Jamal A. Taha, Department of English Language, College of Basic Education, University of Sulaimani, Kurdistan Region, Iraq